 If you join one of Judson’s ensembles, you’ll not only meet other music majors but chemistry, architecture, history, youth ministry, business, and worship arts majors too.
 Most of our ensembles perform on campus at least twice a year and in addition, several perform in the greater Chicago area at hospitals, schools and retirement centers.

 The Judson University Choir, the largest and oldest of our ensembles, is known both nationally and internationally through its numerous tours at home and abroad.
 The choir performs a variety of music, ranging from choral masterworks to spirituals and contemporary works.
-It tours within the United States three times each year, and regularly tours Europe, the Orient, and the Americas.
+It tours within the United States two times each year, and regularly tours Europe, the Orient, and the Americas.